National Medical Lab Professionals Recognition Week 2022: An Expert's Advocacy Guide

 “Unfortunately, several of the programs across the country have been closing down their medical lab science programs, including university-based programs and hospital-based programs.
 So we’re not supplying enough laboratorians to do the job,” Dr. Josko said.

-Currently, there are about 235 medical laboratory science and 240 medical laboratory technician training programs in the U.S. This is a 7 percent decline from the year 2000.
-And in some states, there are no programs.
+Currently, there are about 243 medical laboratory science and 238 medical laboratory technician training programs in the U.S. This number has remained steady for the past few years but is has never rebounded to 2000 levels.

 “It’s hard to say why schools are closing,” Dr. Josko said. “[Hospitals] can’t really take on a lot of students at a time because they have to train them, so think about it.
 If you have four departments, they can only put one student in each department every rotation.
 You can’t overburden the laboratorians and put five students to train in each department because it’s overwhelming.”